Chunkys0up7/AttemptTwoPractioner/README.md

 The AI Ops Console is a frontend application designed to provide a comprehensive interface for managing AI operations.
 It aims to offer a modular, intuitive, and data-driven platform for users to discover AI components, build complex workflows, monitor their execution, and submit new components with the help of an AI-powered coding assistant.

 The application is built as a single-page application (SPA) using React and TypeScript, leveraging modern JavaScript features and direct browser ESM module imports for dependencies.

+---

+## Backend Architecture

+A production-ready backend is being designed as a microservices architecture to support the AI Ops Console.
+This includes dedicated services for authentication, component management, workflow orchestration, and execution monitoring.
+For details, see [backend/README.md](./backend/README.md).

+---

 ## 2. Features